kapouer/bundledom/README.md

 * downloads remote scripts or stylesheets with whitelist (new in 1.7.0)
 * allows custom asynchronous DOM modifications (new in 1.6.0)
 * any kind of modules are supported, thanks to rollup
+* relative imports can be resolved using modules option.

 Install
 -------